 The story is very well-written, free from errors in its text.
 In this sense, sitting down to read everything that the NPCs have to say and learning about the world by reading the lore is an absolute joy instead of a chore.
 The only problem with this is that, since it’s a recent release, the game has yet to be localized in many Western languages.
 For this reason, those who don’t speak English very well (if at all), will not be able to understand the story.
 Luckily, with the BlueStacks translator feature, you can translate all the text onscreen in real time, by using a keyboard shortcut (Ctrl + Alt + L).
 With this tool, you can read and stay on top of the game’s story, regardless of your native language.

 The aspect for which this game sets itself apart from the others is, without a doubt, its combat.

 If you’re starting in this game for the first time, we strongly suggest that you pick the Assassin class.
 This class is very agile and specializes in combo attacks to destroy their opponents.
 Furthermore, it has several movement skills that allow them to zip back and forth through the battlefield.
-With this profession, you can experience everything that Laplace M has to offer in terms of combat and movement, and even obtain excellent results as you learn to control your character.
-Lastly, to obtain the best experience when playing this game on BlueStacks, we recommend taking a look at our usage guide for Laplace M, where you will learn all those juicy tips for playing this game on our platform.
+With this profession, you can experience everything that Tales of Wind has to offer in terms of combat and movement, and even obtain excellent results as you learn to control your character.
+Lastly, to obtain the best experience when playing this game on BlueStacks, we recommend taking a look at our usage guide for Tales of Wind, where you will learn all those juicy tips for playing this game on our platform.